VenalityXT/Network-segmentation-via-schema-VLAN-Configuration/README.md

 This project demonstrates how to configure a segmented Layer 2 network with DHCP, VLANs, trunking, and router-on-a-stick using Cisco Packet Tracer.
 A single router provides Layer 3 services for the Marketing VLAN, while a Layer 2 switch handles VLAN membership and 802.1Q trunking.
 The PC in VLAN 10 receives its network configuration dynamically via a DHCP pool hosted on the router.

-The goal is not only to show the final working configuration, but also to walk through the real troubleshooting steps and decisions made along the way—mirroring how network engineers diagnose and fix issues in live environments.
+The goal is not only to show the final working configuration, but also to walk through the real troubleshooting steps and decisions made along the way; mirroring how network engineers diagnose and fix issues in live environments.
 You can download and explore the completed Packet Tracer file below:

 **[Network Segmentation & VLAN Configuration](Network%20Segmentation%20%26%20VLAN%20Configuration.pkt)**